Last chance to see: Paddling through time on the Mekong

 The pilot kayak trip we went on has now turned into a commercial product, so readers can now partake in a near identical adventure to the one described above, with new kayaks, a seasoned guide that speaks all the local languages and a logistical infrastructure to make everything happen to plan.

-Having all the other bits choreographed for you kind of takes away some of the serendipitous adventure of travel, but it meant we always had rooms waiting in really nice places with awesome views, mosquito nets, electricity and increasingly, internet.
+Having all the other bits choreographed for you kind of takes away some of the serendipitous adventure of travel, but it meant we always had rooms waiting in really nice places with awesome views, mosquito nets, electricity and sometimes even internet.
 There's something reassuring going into a remote town where the scouting has already been done and the best available spot in each location is reserved for you.
 The cost was minuscule in comparison to capital city accommodation and food prices anywhere else anyway.
 It was the village stay experience that was at the heart of this whole adventure, though, and to get it authentically, there's no other way.

 If you're wondering about where you fit into planet Earth and suspect there's a better way, this trip is highly recommended for recalibrating your entitlement, gratitude and humility.